larissa-pinheiro/expense-tracker-react/README.md

 # Getting Started with Create React App

-This project was made in React during a challenge called "5 Projetos em 5 Dias" by [B7Web](https://b7web.com.br).
+This project was made in React during a challenge called "5 Projetos em 5 Dias" with [B7Web](https://b7web.com.br).

 ## Available Scripts